 Many people who live in the United States have at least thought about moving to another country.
-Whether its after retirement, for a job opportunity, or to launch an overseas business, there are a number of reasons that an American would choose to permanently move to a foreign country.
+Whether it's after retirement, for a job opportunity, or to launch an overseas business, there are several reasons that an American would choose to move to a foreign country permanently.

 Some countries are not very welcoming to American tourists or residents, while others are very welcoming and accommodating.
 If you're thinking of joining the more than 9 million Americans that live in a foreign country, read on to learn more about the best countries for immigration.

 Germany is another nation that is very welcoming to Americans.
-Over half of the population speaks English, and there are about 110,000 Americans already residing in the country.
+Over half of the population speaks English, and about 110,000 Americans currently reside in the country.
 Cities like Berlin boast business opportunities, a low cost of living, and a thriving nightlife.
-While getting a three-month visa is easy, actually moving to the country does take some work – think visiting government bureaus and providing documentation.
+While getting a three-month visa is easy, moving to the country does take some work – think visiting government bureaus and providing documentation.

-The United States’ neighbor to the north – Canada – is also a country you could consider moving to.
+The United States' neighbor to the north – Canada – is another country to consider.
 Canada has a rich culture, low crime rates, a stable economy, and excellent education and healthcare systems.
-You won’t be bored in Canada either with popular activities including skiing, kayaking, hunting, and hiking.
+You won't be bored in Canada either with popular activities, including skiing, kayaking, hunting, and hiking.
 The primary drawback is that real estate prices have skyrocketed in recent years.

 Need more ideas?
 Consider moving to these nations: